 We operate in a number of major geographic areas across the globe.
 We generate our international net sales, based upon customer location, primarily from customers located in Singapore, Canada, European Union countries and other European countries, as well as countries in Africa, Asia/Pacific and the Middle East, and India.
 Revenues are based upon customer location and internationally represented 62% and 58% of our consolidated net sales for 2022 and 2021, respectively.
 Sales to Singapore customers represented 16% of our consolidated net sales for 2022.
 No other individual foreign country represented 10% or more of our consolidated net sales for 2021.
+Solutionally represented 13% of our consolidated net sales for 2021.
 No other individual foreign country represented 10% or more of our consolidated net sales for 2021.
 See Note 12 to our accompanying audited consolidated financial statements for more information on our segments.